gioAlgorithm/gioAlgorithm/README.md

 - 👨‍💻 All of my projects are available at [https://giorgimachitadze-portfolio.netlify.app/](https://giorgimachitadze-portfolio.netlify.app/)

-- 💬 Ask me about **React, HTML, CSS, Firebase, Sass, GraphQL, Javascript**
+- 💬 Ask me about **HTML, CSS, Javascript, React, Sass, GraphQL, Firebase**

 - 📫 How to reach me **adult.algorithm@gmail.com**